greenelab/deep-review/sections/03_categorize.md

 Adversarial examples are constructed by applying a transformation that changes training images but not their content -- for example by rotating an image by a random amount.
-An alternative in the domain is to train towards human-created features before subsequent fine tuning [@tag:Dhungel2016_mamm], which can help to sidestep this challenge though it does give up deep learning techniques' strength as feature constructors.
+An alternative in the domain is to train towards human-created features before subsequent fine-tuning [@tag:Dhungel2016_mamm], which can help to sidestep this challenge though it does give up deep learning techniques' strength as feature constructors.